munificent/craftinginterpreters/book/classes.md

 [placement new]: https://en.wikipedia.org/wiki/Placement_syntax

-The latter is what we tend to think of when we hear "constructor", but the language itself has usually done some groundwork for us first before we get to that point.
+The latter is what we tend to think of when we hear "constructor", but the language itself has usually done some groundwork for us before we get to that point.
 In fact, our Lox interpreter already has that covered when it creates a new LoxInstance object.

 We'll do the remaining part -- user-defined initialization -- now.
 Languages have a variety of notations for the chunk of code that sets up a new object for a class.
 C++, Java, and C# use a method whose name matches the class name.
 Ruby and Python call it `init()`.
 The latter is nice and short, so we'll do that.

-In LoxClass's implementation of LoxCallable, we add a few more lines:
+In LoxClass's implementation of LoxCallable, we add a few more lines.

 ^code lox-class-call-initializer (2 before, 1 after)